Innovation in Government® Report

 Although the need for FSIs will continue, the demands that agencies place on them are growing more complex.
 How can FSIs continue to meet these needs by partnering with innovative tech companies and small businesses?
 Read the latest insights from industry thought leaders in emerging technology, including:

-- Jenn Azzolina, Senior Director of Global Alliances at Cloudera, and Michael Daly, CTO for Cybersecurity and Special Missions at Raytheon Intelligence and Space, explore how Cloudera and Raytheon Intelligence and Space’s platform combines zero trust protection with plug-and-play analytics.
+- Joe Perrino, Vice President of Civilian Sales at Cloudera, and Julian Zottl, CTO of Cyber Protection Solutions for Raytheon Intelligence & Space's platform combines zero trust protection with plug-and-play analytics.

 - Shane McNamee, M.D., Chief Medical Information Officer at Perspecta, and Ben Cushing, Director for Federal Health and Science at Red Hat, explain why Perspecta and Red Hat have joined forces to achieve an open-source, standards-first vision of a patient-centric health system.